smithavrasn/Kubernetes-challenge/README.md

 ## Deploying Kubernetes with Kind, GithubWorkflow and ArgoCD:

-Cluster Configuration
+Cluster Configuration:

 The **Kind** tool (Kubernetes IN Docker) is used to create the Kubernetes cluster.
 Kind is perfect for local testing and development environments because it operates Kubernetes clusters inside Docker containers.

-Contionus Integration
+Contionus Integration:

 Continuous Integration (CI) is implemented using **GitHub Actions**.
 Every time a change is pushed to the repository, a GitHub Actions workflow is initiated automatically.
 The following tasks are completed by this workflow:
 Examines the most recent code; creates a Docker image from the source; and uploads the image to the GitHub Container Registry or Docker Hub.

-Contionous Deployment
+Contionous Deployment:
 The deployment tool based on GitOps is called **Argo CD**.
 It is set up using the Kubernetes manifests from the Git repository.
 Argo CD keeps an eye on this repository for updates.
 When a fresh Docker